 The M1 Finance guide deep-dives into the company’s business model by focusing on different aspects such as offered services, primary investment strategy, cost structure, usability and many others.

 The goal of this M1 Finance review is to help investors find out whether the firm’s services are suitable for their needs and understand how to get the most out of the platform.
-My Webull Review is full of positive aspects regarding the Webull trading app.
 Now let's see if M1 Finance shines when it comes to personal finance.

 What is M1 Finance?